 So many scenes this week in a story quickly developing in the mind of a silly boy.
 David thinks a baby is just what he needs.
 Yep, David, makes sense to me.
-You are living in your mother’s house with a wife and stepson because you don’t make enough money to rent an apartment and you think it’s a good idea to expand your family.
+You are living in your mother’s house with a wife and stepson because you don’t make enough money to rent an apartment.
+And yet you think it’s a good idea to expand your family.

 I had started to think David actually was growing up and growing a brain.
 Then this started.
 Fortunately, Kylie’s apparent maturing process seems to be real.
 She realizes that “a baby of our own” is not what they need.
 They need to get on with their chosen careers, save some money and deal with the child that they already have, and think about a baby when they’re not living with his mother.

 Despite having taken the waitress job at Nick’s Bistro mainly to spite David, she’s come to enjoy it.
 She also is taking pleasure in realizing that she can do something well, without scamming or cutting corners.
 It utilizes her energy and her quick mind and she gets to dress up and look like Audrey Hepburn.

 In a lovely moment, Kylie explained her feelings about her job to Gail: “Every night it’s like being on stage.”
 I’d never thought of it that way until she said that.
 It is a realistic grasp at the stars for a back street, wrong side of the tracks girl who has never believed she could have aspirations.
 She can perform and be seen at her best.
 It’s been great for her self-esteem.

 And that’s what is burning David’s backside.
 He feels left out because she’s doing something where she is not reliant on him and she’s enjoying it and doing it well.
 But to complain about that would appear childish.
 So he developed this urgent need to procreate thinking that wanting a child would appear a reasonable and “adult” wish – a manly-man act.
 Except when she didn’t leap up and down with joy, he proceeded to whine, pout and go off in a great big sulk.